Smithsonian/digest2/digest2/OPERATION.md

 ## File formats

 Input observations must either be in [MPC 80 column format](https://minorplanetcenter.net/iau/info/MPOrbitFormat.html) or on [ADES format](https://minorplanetcenter.net/iau/info/ADES.html), supplied as either an .obs or .xml file.
 Regardless, the observations should be sorted first by designation and then by time of observation, and there should be at least two observations of each object.

+The xml ADES input must start with `<?xml` and the file extension must be .xml Other type of suffix or non-suffix input files are treated as MPC80 column format.

 `digest2.obscodes` is a text file containing observatory codes in MPC format used [here](http://www.minorplanetcenter.net/iau/lists/ObsCodes.html).